Part of the

 This ICRS edition, Tina is attending in her role as organiser.
 She looks forward to gaining insights into the latest research agendas, networking with researchers, and contributing to the future of resilience science.

-Visit the conference website for the latest updates.
+Visit the conference website for the programme and more information.

 Organising Partners